-Maintenance Costs: The tenant is responsible for maintaining the property during the lease period.
+Maintenance Costs: The leaseholder is responsible for maintaining the property during the lease period.
 This can include repairs, upkeep, and maintenance costs, which can add up over time.

-Limited Control: As a leaseholder, the tenant may have limited control over the property.
-This is because the landlord may have restrictions on what the tenant can do with the property, such as making structural changes or subletting the property.
+Limited Control: The leaseholder may have limited control over the property.
+This is because the freehold landlord may have restrictions on what the leaseholder can do with the property, such as making structural changes or subletting the property.

 Alternatives to a 125-Year Lease